UCDavisLibrary/almapipy/README.md

 alma = AlmaCnxn('your_api_key', format='json')
 ```
 ### Access Bibliographic Data
+Alma provides a set of Web services for handling bibliographic records related information, enabling you to quickly and easily manipulate bibliographic records related details.
+These Web services can be used by external systems to retrieve or update bibliographic records related data.
 ```python
 # Use Alma mms_id for retrieving bib records
 harry_potter = "9980963346303126"